BLUE DILUTION & PINK-EYED DILUTION IN CATS

 Breeders of “pink-eyed” Donskoy cats described it as a recessive mutation.
 Genealogical (pedigree) data confirms it to be an autosomal recessive (not gender-linked).
 A “pink-eyed” cat carries two copies of the mutation involved in the “pink-eye” phenotype.
 A carrier cat has only one copy of the mutation and is “normal-eyed”.
 A non-carrier cat has no copy of the mutation and is normal-eyed.
 This means 2 pink-eyed cats bred together will produce only “pink-eyed” offspring.
 A pink-eyed cat mated to a carrier will produce both “pink-eyed” and carrier offspring.
 Two carriers of the mutation, can produce a mix of normal-eyed, pink-eyed and carrier offspring.

 This indicates that the pink-eye phenotype is caused by a single gene.
 DNA from cheek swabs from pink-eyed cats are being analysed by Dr Abitbol.
 Because the Donskoy “pink-eye” phenotype resembles the pink-eye mouse and non-syndromic oculocutaneous albinism (OCA) in humans, these sequences were investigated in the cats’ DNA samples.
 Dr Abitbol analysed the DNA from one pink-eyed cat, for 8 genes involved in OCA (which includes the gene that produces the pink-eye mutation in the mouse).
 There were several variations in the DNA sequence from the pink-eye cat when compared to the reference sequence of a fully pigmented cat.
 In the pink-eyed cat, one of these variations was present in two copies, which concurs with a recessive mutation.
 However, two other pink-eyed cats had only one copy of this variation which rules out this mutation as the cause of the pink-eye phenotype.
-While the phenotype of the pink-eye cats resembles the pink-eyed mouse and OCA human, a different gene appears to be responsible for the pink-eyed Donskoy cats.
-The mutation may lie in a non-coding region from one of the 8 candidate genes or in a completely different gene.
-This necessitates a “genome wide” approach to compare DNA from multiple pink-eyed Donskoy cats, and from normal-eyed Donskoy cats, including relatives of the pink-eyed cats and unrelated cats.
-Dr Abitbol will apply for a research grant later in 2016 to fund this.
-In the meantime, further DNA samples are being collected for analysis.
+While the phenotype of the pink-eye cats resembled the pink-eyed mouse and OCA human, a different gene appeared to be responsible in the pink-eyed cats.
+This necessitated a “genome wide” approach to comparing DNA from multiple pink-eyed Donskoy cats, and from normal-eyed Donskoy cats, including relatives of the pink-eyed cats and unrelated cats.

 REFERENCES & OTHER INTERESTING READING